Subaru-PFS/tron_tron/Docs/sphinx/overview.rst

 Control software for complex and distributed systems is challenging.
 One approach is to couple the individual pieces loosely with light-weight protocols, while enforcing public interfaces with well-typed contracts.
-This is especially useful submodules are developed independantly: the individual teams want day-to-day flexibility unencumbered by complexity, but also expecting reliable integration.
+This is especially useful when submodules are developed independantly: the individual teams want day-to-day flexibility unencumbered by complexity, but also expecting reliable integration.